 An Outstanding Transaction (OT) is a read request that has not yet received its last beat of read data, or a write request that has not yet received a response.
-You can use this mechanism in conjunction with QoS value mechanisms or when the system is not sensitive to the QoS value.
+You can use the OT regulation mechanism with QoS value mechanisms or when the system is not sensitive to the QoS value.

-There is a combined OT count for read and write transactions, and this includes all possible request types.
-Two-part DVM messages count as two outstanding transactions, and transactions that the CCI-500 splits into 64-byte granules count as multiple transactions.
+There is a combined OT count for read and write transactions, and this count includes all possible request types.
+Two-part DVM messages count as two outstanding transactions, and transactions that the CCI-550 splits into 64-byte granules count as multiple transactions.

-When programming the OT register, the hardware implementation sets the maximum value.
-This is the value of the register from reset.
-The minimum value for the OT register is $SIx_W_MIN + 2$ , and this is the number of tracker slots reserved for requests from each slave interface to prevent deadlock.
+When programming the Maximum OT register, the hardware implementation sets the value for the maximum number of OTs for a slave interface.
+This maximum value is the value of the register from reset.
+The minimum value for the OT register is $SIx_W{MIN} + 2$ .
+This minimum value is the number of tracker slots that are reserved for requests from each slave interface, to prevent deadlock.
 If you write a value outside these limits, then the limited value is set and read back.

 The OT limit sets a maximum bandwidth for the attached master, based on the average response latency from downstream.
-For ACE masters, from the response to the RACK or WACK acknowledgement must be included in the response latency.
-This is approximately:
+You can use the following approximation to allocate memory bandwidth resource among various masters in the system: